hashicorp/consul/website/source/docs/agent/http/catalog.html.markdown

 This endpoint supports blocking queries and all consistency modes.

+The endpoint supports the use of ACL tokens using the ?token= query parameter or the `X-Consul-Token` request header.

 ### <a name="catalog_services"></a> /v1/catalog/services

 This endpoint is hit with a `GET` and returns the services registered